 - Change the password – After revoking access to password recovery, the original password should be changed to prevent unauthorized access.

 - Revoke OAuth 2.0 application tokens – Application tokens are revoked automatically after a password change.
-It’s good practice to review all authorized access and revoke any other authorized applications.
+It’s good practice to review all authorized access and control any other authorized risky applications.

 - Delete cookies – Deleting the sign-in cookies of the ex-employee will reduce the risk of any unauthorized logins into your G Suite domain.

-- Revoke security keys and app password access – You can access the user’s security settings via the admin console and should make sure that 2-step verification is set.
+- Revoke security keys and app password access – You can access the user’s security settings via the G Suite admin console and should make sure that 2-step verification is set.
 Revoke security keys and application passwords that have been granted to the user account you are migrating.

 - Migrate data and delete a user account in G Suite – After taking all these steps, the account should be secure and you can safely migrate the data without the risk of any unauthorized data.
 Once the migration has been confirmed as successful, you can delete the G Suite account entirely to release the licence key and prevent any future access using that account.

 15,518 total views, 15 views today